Professor

 Professor Noble is a former Trustee of the Institute of Engineering Technology (IET) 2016-19 and a current Trustee of the Oxford Trust.
 She is a current Council member and trustee of the Royal Society.

 Professor Noble is an ELLIS Fellow, a MICCAI Fellow, and a Fellow of the IET, the Royal Academy of Engineering and of the Royal Society.
-She received an OBE for services to science and engineering in the Queen’s Birthday Honours list in 2013.
+She received a CBE for services to science and engineering in the Queen’s Birthday Honours list in 2013.

 • Biomedical imaging and image analysis